benscobie/student-loan-repayment-calculator/README.md

 # Student Loan Repayment Calculator

-A UK student loan repayment calculator.
-It supports both type 1 and type 2 plans and even a combination of the two.
+A UK student loan repayment calculator which supports multiple plans.

 This project is a work in progress and the calculations may not be 100% correct, this calculator does not constitute financial advice.